yulsdata/Data_Engineering_Nanodegree/Data Modelling with Postgres/README.md

 1. sql_queries.py
     - contains the sql queries used by the *create_tables.py* and *etl.py* python programs.
 2. create_tables.py
-    - drops and creates database and tables
+    - drops and creates database and tables listed above
 3. etl.py
-    - accesses, transforms and pushes data to the various postgres tables
+    - accesses, transforms and pushes data into the various postgres tables listed above

 There are two additional files (jupyter notebooks) used to prototype and test the ETL application.
 4. etl.ipynb